 Tajine is a typical local dish, cooked and served in an earthenware pot and it is one of the most delicious foods I have ever tried.

 Looking back, I can say Fez’s old town is one of the most unique places I have ever visited.
 And it was worth going through all that stress.
 Once I calmed down I was able to appreciate the kindness of its people and the beauty of the place.

 Fez is the only city where I genuinely felt like I was time traveling.

-*a medina is an old Arabic town.
-Fez’s medina is the biggest one in the world.
-The new town is very similar to any Middle Eastern city, with apartment buildings, shops and wide roads.
+*a medina is an old Arabic town and Fez’s medina is the biggest one in the world.
+The new town is very similar to any other contemporary Middle Eastern city, with apartment buildings, shops and wide roads.